appandweb/code-test/README.md

 You are welcome to change any part of the provided code, but you should be ready to explain any changes that you make.

-You can use Java or Kotlin as the programming language.
-Choose the one you prefer for this exercise
+We want you to use Kotlin as the programming language for this test

 ## Valuable points: